SimVascular/simvascular.github.io-archive/source/clinical/aortofemoral1/_boundary.md

 ###Inlet Boundary Conditions

-A supraceliac aorta blood flow waveform derived from PC-MRI data was prescribed to the inlet of the computational fluid dynamics (CFD) model (Figure 1).
+A supraceliac aorta blood flow waveform derived from PC-MRI data was prescribed to the inlet of the computational fluid dynamics (CFD) model.
 Note that the cardiac output is not the same as the supraceliac flow, or the flow prescribed at the inlet.
 The flow to the supraceliac aorta from PC-MRI was 4.04 L/min.

 **Flow Waveform:**